 The Group will continue to focus on its food retail business and food manufacturing business.
-The Group is currently operating restaurants under the brands "Chatterbox Café", "Chatterbox Express", "alfafa", "Delifrance", "Maxx Coffee" and "Lippo Chiuchow Restaurant".
+The Group is currently operating restaurants under the brands such as "Chatterbox Café", "Chatterbox Express", "Délifrance", "alfafa" and "Lippo Chiuchow Restaurant".
+To improve its competitiveness, the Group is undertaking a rebranding exercise for "Délifrance".
+A new concept store "Délifrance Bistro" was recently opened in March 2023 and is well received.
+The Group would further expand the brand "Chatterbox" by opening two new outlets in 2023.